euank/euank.com/_posts/2022-05-01-nixos-bisect.md

 </figure>

 Let me tell you, the feeling of waking up and seeing the that a bisect you left running overnight not only completed, but seems to have found the right answer... it's great.

-The next morning, it had my bad commit, and it looked very believable:

 <details>